 The music reached its peak popularity in the Seventies, and the Eighties and Nineties brought to the fore such bands as Styx, Rush, Marillion, Dream Theater, Queensrÿche, Porcupine Tree, Tool and Opeth.
-More recent arrivals include Coheed and Cambria, the Mars Volta and new-breed bands like Periphery and Animals as Leaders.
+More recent arrivals include Coheed and Cambria, the Mars Volta and new-breed bands like Periphery and Animals As Leaders.

+In this edition of In Deep, we’ll examine the envelope-pushing sounds of some of the essential prog-rock bands of the Sixties/early Seventies era, especially Yes, Genesis, Jethro Tull, Gentle Giant, King Crimson, Rush, the Dixie Dregs, and Emerson, Lake and Palmer.
 In its earliest incarnation, progressive rock built from the aggressive sounds of blues-rock and psychedelic rock, spearheaded by bands such as Cream, the Jimi Hendrix Experience, the Jeff Beck Group and Led Zeppelin, by incorporating classical-inspired themes and instrumentation.
 This was exemplified by British bands such as Deep Purple, the Moody Blues and Yes.

 Beginning with natural harmonics (N.H.) sounded at the 12th fret (produced by lightly laying a fret-hand finger on the given strings directly above the fret wire), the figure continues with legato lines executed with hammer-ons, pull-offs and slides, intended to produce a violin-like sound.
 The phrase ends with the arpeggiation of a harmonically rich Em(add2) chord.
 ELP bassist/guitarist Greg Lake utilized a similar approach for his intro to the song, “From the Beginning.”

 Genesis, another essential British progressive rock band, formed in 1967, but it wasn’t until 1972’s Foxtrot that the band reached widespread commercial fame.
 The album’s eerie, densely orchestrated opening track, “Watcher of the Skies,” begins with dark, unusual chords played on the organ.
-The first eight bars of FIGURE 2 offer a similar chord progression, featuring the twisted sounds of Bmaj9s11, Gsmaj7/A and Bfm7f5, all chords not commonly heard within the realm of rock music.
+The first eight bars of FIGURE 2 offer a similar chord progression, featuring the twisted sounds of Bmaj9#11, G#maj7/A and Bbm7b5, all chords not commonly heard within the realm of rock music.
 At bar 9, a theme is introduced that is built from a sustained chord, below which a syncopated pedal tone figure is played.